 - “But really, what does your spouse do?”
 (Your friend might have a spouse that can’t really explain what they do.
 And it can get a uncomfortable if your friend doesn’t really know what they do or can’t tell you.)

 5. Treat them

 Military spouses often find themselves being at the exhausted end of what can feel like a one-way street.
 Between kids and a spouse who is deployed or often absent, it can feel like you’re always giving to and taking care of others… but often no one seems like they’re taking care of you.
 A small gesture like a postcard or a handwritten note can mean a world of difference–especially if your friend has just moved and might not be receiving any “fun” mail (boo, bills).
 If you know your friend’s spouse is deploying and you are able, plan some time to visit your friend.
 Send care packages, emails, pictures… what you can do is endless.

 Have a friend in mind that you want to treat?
-Troopster Care Packs–a care package company run by a current active duty sailor (who is also a milso!)– wants to give one Jo, My Gosh! reader a care package to send to a friend or someone deployed.
+Troopster Care Packs–a care package company run by a current active duty sailor (who is also a milso!).
 (Or if you need a little TLC, you can send it to yourself, too.)
 This isn’t a sponsored post– I just love Troopster, their product (their boxes are jam-packed and awesome), and their mission.
 Seriously.
 Check them out.
 They’re awesome!